 Exam board: AQA

-Essential entry Requirements: Standard 6th Form requirements.
-To be actively participating in a sport relevant to the specification to club level.
+Essential entry Requirements: Standard Sixth Form requirements, to include two grade 5s in GCSE Combined Science, or single subject Biology at grade 5 or above, and to be actively participating in a sport relevant to the specification to club level.

 Pre-Course Material: This is available here.